edgedock/dcmartin/setup/README.md

 This repository contains sample scripts to automatically setup nodes for [Open Horizon][open-horizon] as provided in the IBM Cloud.
 Detailed [documentation][edge-fabric] for the IBM Cloud Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.
 You may create and publish your patterns to your organization.
 Refer to the [examples][examples] available on GitHub.
 Please see DCMARTIN/open-horizon [instructions][dcm-oh]

 ## Initialization
 The initialization process works through a Master/Client pattern; the Master will scan the LAN for new Client devices from specified vendor, e.g. `Rasberry Pi Foundation`, and utilize the [template][template]) to install both Open Horizon as well as the indicated pattern.
+The Client devices are automatically processed by the Master as they are discovered on the local-area-network (LAN).
+Client devices are prepared by choosing a standard LINUX distribution, e.g. Rasbpian Stretch Lite, and preparing an appropriate SD card.

 ### Initialization template
 The initialization template provide the specifics for devices and patterns; devices can be specified by MAC address (n.b. see **Options: nodes**) or will be automatically discovered based (n.b. see **Options: vendor**).
 Copy and edit the `template.json` file for your environment.
 Values are highlighted as `%%VALUE%%`

 ### Initialization script
 The `init-devices.sh` script automates the setup, installation, and configuration of multiple devices; currently this script has been tested with configuration for client RaspberryPi devices running Raspbian Stretch.
 The script processes a list of `nodes` identified by the `MAC` addresses, updating the node entries with their resulting configuration.
 Devices specified or discovered on the network are configured for `ssh` access with PKI for each configuration after initial login with distribution username and password.
 Inspect the resulting configuration file for configuration changes applied to nodes discovered.

-### Client preparation
-The Client devices are automatically processed by the Master as they are discovered on the local-area-network (LAN).
-Client devices are prepared by choosing a standard LINUX distribution, e.g. Rasbpian Stretch Lite, and performing the following steps:

-1. Flash SD cards, run `flash_usd.sh`, eject SD card
-1. Install uSD card into RPi3/+, power-on

 ## Manual initialization
 The default configuration file name is `horizon.json` and the default network is `192.168.1.0/24`.
 The initialization script may be invoked from the command-line; the following is an example list of commands.